 Time to say good-bye to summer and get ready for shorter days, cooler nights and falling leaves.
 Autumn, which officially occurs Tuesday, September 23 this year, has its own set of challenges for drivers in all parts of the country.
-With these tips for routine fall car care and safe driving, you can weather the autumn roads.
+With these car care and safety tips for routine fall car care and safe driving, you can weather the autumn roads.

 Get your ride ready for fall